Samú Costa: Mallorca

 On 10 August 2023, Costa agreed to a five-year contract with RCD Mallorca also in the Spanish first division.
+He played for the club for three seasons, making 108 appearances and scoring eight goals in all competitions.

+Al-Nassr

+On 9 August 2026, Costa joined Saudi Pro League club Al-Nassr on his 1st match against Al-Fateh he scored his first goal in a 3-0 win.

 International career

 On 12 October 2024, Costa debuted for Portugal national football team in a 2–1 victory against Poland during a UEFA Nations League match, coming as a substitute for Bernardo Silva.

+On 19 May 2026, Costa was selected in the 26-man squad for the 2026 FIFA World Cup.